solvia-labs/solvia/docs/src/developing/on-chain-programs/examples.md

 ## Break

-[Break](https://break.solana.com/) is a React app that gives users a visceral feeling for just how fast and high-performance the Solana network really is.
-Can you _break_ the Solana blockchain?
+[Break](https://break.solana.com/) is a React app that gives users a visceral feeling for just how fast and high-performance the Solvia network really is.
+Can you _break_ the Solvia blockchain?
 During a 15 second play-though, each click of a button or keystroke sends a new transaction to the cluster.
 Smash the keyboard as fast as you can and watch your transactions get finalized in real time while the network takes it all in stride!